knuxify/eartag/README.md

 You are expected to follow the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct) when participating in project spaces.

+For code, use the `black` formatting tool to re-format the code.

 ### Commit style

 **Please follow the following commit style:**